bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Let&apos;'s go back to some other tags that aren&apos;'t **block** tags.
+Let&apos;s go back to some other tags that aren&apos;t **block** tags.
 These are inline tags.
 Again remember, inline tags means you can put it into the page and go all in a line one after the other.
-You don&apos;'t need to break things up. **&lt;span&gt;**  was the original inline tag for plain text.
+You don&apos;t need to break things up. **&lt;span&gt;**  was the original inline tag for plain text.
 You would put span around some code, and then you could style it any way you wanted to.